-The Department offers graduate work leading to the Master of Science Degree; Master of Engineering Degree; and the Doctor of Philosophy Degree in Agricultural and Biosystems Engineering.
+The Department offers graduate work leading to the Master of Science Degree; Master of Engineering Degree; and the Doctor of Philosophy Degree in Biosystems Engineering.

 We bring different, people, ideas, backgrounds, and perspectives together to produce lasting solutions for all.
 Valuing diversity and inclusivity in our students, staff, and faculty, we encourage and help all to be successful.

 There is opportunity for study and research in many fields, including, but not limited to, the following: Bioinformation; Bioproducts; Biosensors; Controlled Environment; Food Safety; Remote Sensing & Precision Agriculture; Renewable Energy; Soil & Water/ Irrigation.

 - Emphasis Areas

 - Admissions Information